pikapods/docs.pikapods.com/apps/ghost.md

 ## Adding Analytics (Umami)

 Umami is a privacy-friendly, self-hosted alternative to Google Analytics or Plausible.
+We also offer [Umami analytics in PikaPods](https://www.pikapods.com/pods?run=umami).
 You can easily add it to your Ghost site:

 1. Log into your Umami dashboard and add your website to get the tracking script.
 2. In Ghost Admin, go to **Settings > Code Injection**.
 3. Paste the tracking script into the **Site Header** section.
+   Example: `<script defer src="https://<pod-url>.pikapod.net/script.js" data-website-id="YOUR_SITE_ID"></script>`
 4. Click **Save**.

 Your Ghost site will now start sending analytics to your Umami instance.